meatware/genomics_test/README.md

         └── lambda_iam_role_and_policies
 ```

-The directory structure in this project colocates the infrastructure code with the dev code.
-An alternative method is accomplished via seperation of the infrastructure code from the dev code into 2 repos:
+The directory structure in this project co-locates the infrastructure code with the dev code.
+An alternative method is accomplished via separation of the infrastructure code from the dev code into 2 repos:

-1. genomics-test (conatinas dev serverless code)
+1. genomics-test (conatins dev serverless code)
 2. genomics-test-infra (contains only terraform code)

-**Pros and cons of colocation method:**
+**Pros and cons of co-location method:**
-The primary benefit of colocation of the terraform code within a serverless project is the ostensible ease of deploying the compressed serverless zip file from a single directory [./xxx_pipeline_create.sh](./xxx_pipeline_create.sh).
+The primary benefit of co-location of the terraform code within a serverless project is the ostensible ease of deploying the compressed serverless zip file from a single directory [./xxx_pipeline_create.sh](./xxx_pipeline_create.sh).
 This makes sense in the context of this example project because there is a requirement to share an uncomplicated code base, and thus this simple method was chosen.

 ```bash
 .